honeycombio/honeycomb-opentelemetry-node/DEVELOPING.md

 Testing scripts

-`npm run test` will run the unit tests
+`npm run test` will run the unit tests, it is on silent by default for verbose output of console logs and warnings use `npm run test-verbose`

 ## Example Applications